Foundations-of-HPC/Cloud-advanced-2023/Assignments/Exercise.md

-# Exercise  for the course Cloud Computing Basic.
+# Exercise  for the course Cloud Computing Advanced.

-This is the exercise for Prof. Taffoni and Ruggero of the 2023/2024 Cloud Computing course.
+This is the exercise for Prof. Taffoni and Ruggero of the 2023/2024 Cloud Computing Advanced course.
+Both exercises must be done.

-Version `1.0`: This document can be modified several times in the next few days to improve the clarity of the information and provide a better understanding of what we are asking.
+Version `1.1`: This document can be modified several times in the next few days to improve the clarity of the information and provide a better understanding of what we are asking.

 ## Rules